 Video Complexity Analyzer (VCA)

 The Video Complexity Analyzer (VCA) [1] was developed as a simple tool/library for performing image/video content analysis to assist video encoding.
-The tool includes very simple and fast to compute spatial and temporal complexity metrics that could assist decisions relating to rate control and rate allocation, mode decision, frame coding structures, and scene detection, among others.
+The tool can be used as a fast pre-processor to compute spatial and temporal complexity metrics that could assist with decisions relating to rate control and rate allocation, mode decision, frame coding structures, and scene detection, among others.

 VCA divides an entire frame into non overlapping blocks of size w w and computes an energy function using the discrete cosine transform (DCT) for each block.
 This energy function is calculated as follows:

 Energy Function:Hp,k= i=0w-1j=0w-1eijw2-1DCTi,j